-Rather than hire employees with similar political and social views, she reminded us that challenging one's sensibilities by having the courage to venture outside of your comfort zone is shortest the path to meaningful growth, and a necessary ingredient to encouraging greater cross-cultural tolerance.
+Rather than hire employees with similar political and social views, she reminded us that challenging one's sensibilities by having the courage to venture outside your comfort zone is the shortest path to meaningful growth and a necessary ingredient to encouraging greater cross-cultural tolerance.

-He went on to say that the key to being a good PR person was having tolerance for every person, no matter who they are or where they came from.
-His message too was one of tolerance.
+He went on to say that the key to being a good PR consultant was having tolerance for every person, no matter who they were or where they came from.
+His message, too, was one of tolerance.

-After watching HBO's “Big Love” for a full season, and being titallated with the one-hour dramedy's sensationalizing of polygamy, the opening presentation by a local newscaster about how the choir was formed and the beauty of the musical performance itself gave me a fresh sense of appreciation, understanding and tolerance for the Church of Latter Day Saints.
+After watching HBO's “Big Love” for an entire season and being titillated with the one-hour dramedy's sensationalizing of polygamy, the opening presentation by a local newscaster about how the choir was formed and the beauty of the musical performance itself gave me a fresh sense of appreciation, understanding, and tolerance for the Church of Latter Day Saints.

-On the technology siode, the highlight of the exhibit hall — if not the entire conference — was a media experiment called News at Seven built by three students from the Robert R. McCormick School of Engineering and Applied Science at Northwestern University.
-The students, Sanjay C. Sood, Sara Owsley and Nathan D. Nichols, invented an application that pulls media from YouTube and a variety of other new media sources to create a dynamic montage on any given subject, hosted by avatars who editorialize the subject matter by reading opinions from the blogosphere.
+On the technology side, the highlight of the exhibit hall — if not the entire conference — was a media experiment called News at Seven, built by three students from the Robert R. McCormick School of Engineering and Applied Science at Northwestern University.
+The students, Sanjay C. Sood, Sara Owsley, and Nathan D. Nichols, invented an application that pulls media from YouTube and a variety of other new media sources to create a dynamic montage on any given subject, hosted by avatars who editorialize the subject matter by reading opinions from the blogosphere.

-At the party, I ran into my friends Joanne Killen and Mike Furtney of the Killeen Furtney Group PR.
-Joanne was nice enough to introduce me to a number of VIPs from Counselor's Academy, including Roy D. Vaughn, APR of Katcher Vaughn & Bailey Public Relations in Tennessee, who enjoyed talking to.
+At the party, I ran into my friends Joanne Killen and Mike Furtney of the Killeen Furtney Public Relations Group.
+Joanne was nice enough to introduce me to VIPs from Counselor's Academy, including Roy D. Vaughn, APR of Katcher Vaughn & Bailey Public Relations in Tennessee, whom I enjoyed talking to.